Dr. Brooke Seckel discusses how to chose the best breast implant size to achieve a natural breast augmentation result

-Although most Boston plastic surgeons measure breast implant size in cc or cubic centimeters of liquid volume, most patients seeking breast augmentation want to know how to achieve a specific bra cup size after breast augmentation.
+Although most plastic surgeons measure breast implant size in cc or cubic centimeters of liquid volume, most patients seeking breast augmentation in Boston want to know how to achieve a specific bra cup size after breast augmentation.
 Patients ask “how many cc of breast implant do I need to achieve a B cup, C cup or D cup?”

 Since bra manufacturers and retailers can label the same bra a different cup size it is important to estimate breast implant cup size in cc by using the brand and size of non-padded bra that you want to wear after breast augmentation.

 The following methods can be used to estimate breast implant size in cc needed to increase your cup size.

 150-200 cc of breast implant size equals a cup size in the same bra

 This figure is not an exact figure determined by scientific research but rather an estimate based on anecdotal experience.
 To increase from an A cup to a B cup will take 200cc of breast implant but a full B cup may take 250cc.
 If you are a full B cup and want to enlarge your breast two cup sizes to a D cup then you will need at least 350cc-450cc of breast implant size to achieve that enlargement with a natural breast shape.
 If you want to be unnaturally big breasted then even larger implants will be required.

 The Rice Test to determine breast implant size in cc

 The Rice test is a convenient method for determining breast implant size in cc in the privacy of your own home.
 To do the test you will fill twist tie sandwich bags with rice and insert them into your desired bra size.
 Once you have enough rice in the bag to give you the cup size that you want, empty the rice into a measuring cup and record the volume of rice in cups.
 Then convert the cups of rice to ccs to get an estimate of the cc of breast implant that you will need according to the chart below:

 Breast Implant Sizers